 - Dr. Joshua Yuan

-Dr. Joshua Yuan joined the Department of Plant Pathology and Microbiology at Texas A&M University as an Assistant Professor, located at College Station effective July 2008.
-His major responsibilities are developing a research program in bioinformatics and systems biology.
-He will also be developing graduate and undergraduate teaching programs consisting of courses in bioenergy, systems biology, and bioinformatics.
-Dr Yuan reveived his Ph.D. in Plants, Insects, and Soils with Focus on Functional Genomics (Major) and Statistics (Minor) from the University of Tennessee (2007), where he focused on plant indirect defense under the supervision of Dr. Feng Chen.
-He Also holds an M.S. in Plant Sciences from the University of Arizona (2001) and a B.S. in Biology (Major) and International Economics (Minor) from Fudan University (1997).
-Most recently, Dr. Yuan was a Genomics Scientist in the Department of Plant Sciences, and Director of UTIA Genomics Hub, University of Tennessee, Knoxville.
+Dr. Joshua Yuan joined the Department of Plant Pathology and Microbiology at Texas A&M University since July 2008.
+Dr Yuan reveived his Ph.D. in Plants, Insects, and Soils with Focus on Functional Genomics (Major) and Statistics (Minor) from the University of Tennessee (2007).
+He also holds an M.S. in Plant Sciences from the University of Arizona (2001) and a B.S. in Biology (Major) and International Economics (Minor) from Fudan University (1997).
+Most recently, Dr. Yuan was a Genomics Scientist in the Department of Plant Sciences, and Director of UTIA Genomics Hub, University of Tennessee, Knoxville (2004-2008).
+Dr. Yuan was also a Sungrant Fellow with training experience at National Renewable Energy Lab.

 To see Dr. Yuan’s publications please click here.